Cedric Popkin

+Group portrait of the officers and NCOs of the 24th Machine Gun Company in March 1918.
+Sergeant Popkin is second from the right in the middle row.

 Cedric Bassett Popkin (20 June 1890 – 26 January 1968) was an Australian soldier considered most likely to have killed "The Red Baron".
 Popkin was an anti-aircraft (AA) machine gunner with the First Australian Imperial Force (AIF) during the First World War.

 Early life

-Cedric Bassett Popkin was born in Sydney on 20 June 1890 and was a carpenter by trade.
-When he enlisted in the AIF, in Brisbane on 6 May 1916, he was living in Palmwoods, Queensland.
+Cedric Bassett Popkin was born in Sydney on 20 June 1890 and, by 1904, he and his family were living in the Northern Rivers region of New South Wales and they lived in a number of towns in this area.

+Popkin initially trained as a carpenter and is recorded to have been working as this in Mullumbimby in 1908.

+He later moved to Brisbane where he married Nellie Ellen Bull on 10 March 1913 and soon after they moved together to South Murwillumbah where he worked as a tobacconist and they had two sons; Roland and Michael.

+Later, when he enlisted into the AIF, in Brisbane on 6 May 1916, he was living in Palmwoods, Queensland.

 First World War

 Entry into service

 Popkin left Australia on 20 October with the 7th Machine Gun Company on HMAT Port Lincoln.
 By April 1918, Popkin – who had achieved the rank of Sergeant – was a gunner in the 24th Machine Gun Company (an element of the 4th Machine Gun Battalion) stationed in the Somme Valley, France.